 Just think about having dry skin in the winter and how much it makes you cringe to touch a tissue.
 But when you take the time to exfoliate and nourish your skin with a moisturizer, you no longer have that cringe-inducing feeling multiple times a day.
 Just like your hands, you should nourish your home with a cozy set-up so it can comfort you in return.
 A little cheesy, I know.
 But it works, doesn’t it?

-So take this week to think about your home set-up!
-See if there are any ways you can make it more comfortable and more conducive to your life goals.
+So take a moment to think about your home set-up!
+See if there are any ways you can make it more cozy so it provides you with your well-deserved rest and relaxation.